jtagcat/jtagcat/README.md

      - surface (more open) / ipad + pen for digital notes: no idea if allowed at sch, but the current implementation I have on paper doesn't cut it, flipping out a laptop doesn't always work, and sometimes I don't have the time to find that character I don't have the name of (otherwise, I'm quite good at using unicode to my advantage)
      - find a doc I was referred to, book a time
  - Thunderbird, the second profile, RSS/Atom/JSON/XML/etc web feeds.
+   - Social medias, Twitter, Instagram, Youtube, and Reddit arrive via feeds.
+They are heavily filtered and sorted.
+   - Of the hundreds of feeds, I would highlight:
+     - jlelse
+     - Beaker
+     - Mango PDF
+     - Privacytools
+     - Linuxserver
+     - Fedora Magazine
+     - GitLab
+     - StackOverflow
-   - #TODO:
+     - Microsoft Research
 - GitHub, as mentioned before.
  - GitLab, also personal:
    - Overall larger todos, 261/308 issues open.
    - Ideas, partial migration from Joplin, 15 open.